BrandMeister/DMRHost/Nextion_G4KLX/README.md

 This directory contains a simple python script which you can use to update the Nextion displays.
 All you need is a compiled .tft file which is written to the display's flash memory.
-The precompiled .tft files with the MMDVMHost default layout are to be found in this directory as well.
+The precompiled .tft files with the DMRHost default layout are to be found in this directory as well.

 To update the Nextion display you just need to know the serial port the display